Volunteers are at the heart of all that we do at The People Concern!

 Volunteers must submit negative TB test results from within the last year, consent to a background check and complete the forms provided at orientation.

 Once we received the completed paperwork and processed background check, our team will contact you to discuss all the possibilities.

 SOJOURN DOMESTIC VIOLENCE SERVICES

-We appreciate your desire to support our mission of providing high quality and comprehensive support services to victims of domestic violence.
-Our dedicated volunteers are the life blood of Sojourn!
+We appreciate your desire to support our mission of providing high quality and comprehensive support services to victims of domestic violence through our Sojourn Program.
+Our dedicated volunteers are the lifeblood of Sojourn!

 All interested individuals must attend a mandatory 40-hour domestic violence counselor training program mandated by California Evidence Code §1037.1.
 Trainings are held in the spring and fall.
 After you have attended all training sessions and volunteered with our organization for 6 months, you will receive a certificate of achievement which will indicate completion of your training.